Become a Tea & Etiquette® Consultant

 Our upgrade guarantee: Our editors are constantly at work improving this MasterClass manual.
 You will receive all upgrades free of charge for one full year following your purchase.

 Want personal instruction?
-An optional two-day seminar is offered twice yearly.
+We host an optional two-day seminar every spring and fall.
 Read more...

 The Tea & Etiquette Masterclass